SchneeSchmitt/ADB-Android-Optimizer/README.md

 # ADB-Android-Optimizer
 Rootless (ADB) Android performance optimizer for every condition, from pure performance to power-saving

+## What type of optimization those scripts can do?
+Those scripts can optimize Android from all methods and factors of the ADB possibility.
+Such as disabling logging, accelerating CPU and GPU, rendering, networking, memory settings, Dalvik virtual machine settings, and **even** the kernel settings can also be optimized with those scripts.

 ## How To Use
 1. Make sure your devices/computers/emulators have ADB installed
 2. Download all files from this repository